 Home Care Aides

 Our trained Home Care Aides are available to assist you with a variety of needs.
-They offer personal care services such as bathing, skin & hair care and foot care.
-Home Care Aides can also assist with budgeting, meal planning & preparation, grocery shopping, household chores such as vacuuming and dusting, laundry, making the beds and washing dishes.
-Home Care Aide services are funded by Medicare, Medicaid, Veterans Affairs, private insurance, grants, Elderbridge Agency on Aging and the Cerro Gordo County Board of Supervisors.
-At a minimum, our Home Care Aides must complete a 75-hour or certified nursing assistant course before they are hired.
+They offer personal care services such as bathing, skin & hair care, and foot care.
+As time allows, Home Care Aides can assist with meal planning & preparation, grocery shopping, household chores such as vacuuming and dusting, laundry, making the beds, and washing dishes.
+Home Care Aide services are funded by Medicare, Medicaid, Veterans Affairs, private insurance, Elderbridge Agency on Aging, and Cerro Gordo County tax funding.
+At a minimum, our Home Care Aides must complete a 75-hour certified nursing assistant course before they are hired.
 Then, they must continue with annual ongoing training.

 Registered nurses from the Cerro Gordo County Department of Public Health provide skilled home care for people who have an illness or have been in the hospital.

 They keep your physician updated on your recovery, and perform skilled tasks such as drawing blood for lab tests, giving medicine by injection, caring for a wound, or teaching you and your family about your medications & treatments.
 Public health nurses help you return to your independent lifestyle, and are knowledgeable of resources in our community that will help you recover and stay well.
 They can also make referrals to several different agencies in the community.